-For example, today savings account will generate about 0.5% APY, Annual Percentage Yeild.
+Today, a savings account will generate about 0.5% APY, Annual Percentage Yield.

-in comparecent the 10 years average annual return of the S&P500 can range between 3.6%-13.2% and will yield a different return depends when the 10 years started.
+In comparison to savings, the 10-year average annual return of the S&P500 can range between 3.6%-13.2% and will yield a different return depends when the 10 years started and ended.

-Historicly speaking an investor that invested $100,000 at the peak of the dot com bubble in the S&P500 in January 2000 and pull his fund 10 years later in 2010 at the low of the great ressetion will only have APY of 3.6%. which mean that after 10 years the investor will have $142,428.
+Historically speaking an investor that invested $100,000 in the S&P500 at the peak of the DOT com bubble in January 2000 and pull his fund 10 years later in 2010 at the low of the great recession will only have an APY of 3.6%. which means that after 10 years the investor will have $142,428.

-The big difference represent another aspect of investing; the risk.
+The big difference represents another aspect of investing; Risk.

-in a difference of of savings account which the APY is gurented, when investing in stocks the returns are not gurentee and carry a certain amount of risk.
+in a difference of savings account which the APY is guaranteed, when investing in stocks the returns are not guaranteed and carry a certain amount of risk.

-another aspect to think about when investing in the stock market is that the profits are taxable and it called capital gain taxes.
-After holding an investment for more then 12 month the profits are subject to federal long-term capital gains tax. at this moment the long term capital gain tax rate stand on 15% for household making less then $500,000 a year in income and 20% for houses that make more then half a million in income.
+Another aspect to think about when investing in the stock market is that the profits are taxable and it is called capital gain taxes.
+After holding an investment for more than 12 months the profits are subject to federal long-term capital gains tax. at this moment the long-term capital gain tax rate stands at 15% for households making less than $500,000 a year in income and 20% for houses that make more than half a million in income.

-in addition any capital gain in the state of California is consider as regular income and therefore tax as such (Forbex - What Are Capital Gains Taxes For The State Of California?)
+in addition, any capital gain in the state of California is considered as regular income and therefore tax as such (Forbes - What Are Capital Gains Taxes For The State Of California?)

-To check what is your tax braket in California Click here (NerdWallet)
+To check what is your tax bracket in California Click here (NerdWallet)

-with that said don't expect those return, the 13% return that were made from 2010 and 2020 were extremely rare and it required for the investor to belive in the market when everyone else thought that the US economy is about to collapse.
+with that said don't expect those returns, the 13% return that was made from 2010 and 2020 was extremely rare and it required the investor to believe in the market when everyone else thought that the US economy is about to collapse.